 The epicenter for many of my off-site meals seemed to be Cornell Drive where it was possible to find restaurants with a broad socioeconomic appeal–restaurants which nurtured a refreshing open-mindedness toward the cuisines of the world.
 Within easy walking distance of one another on Cornell, you could find battleship sized slices of pizza at Nunzio‘s, the very best lamb burger and green chile stew in the world at the long defunct Sheepherder’s Cafe, half a city block of full-contact eating at the Frontier Restaurant and a gourmand’s paradise of Greek food at Gyros Mediterranean.

-Though my first two years in the Air Force (happily served outside of Boston) introduced me to Asian cuisine of every type, I was virginal when it came to Greek food until discovering Gyro’s Mediterranean on Cornell.
-Back then, this was the place to go for the eponymous gyros, a popular sandwich.
+Though my first two years in the Air Force (happily served in the Boston area) introduced me to Asian cuisine of every type, I was virginal when it came to Greek food until discovering Gyro’s Mediterranean on Cornell.
+Back then, this was the place to go for the eponymous gyros, a popular Greek sandwich.
 Gyros, a blend of lamb, beef and aromatic herbs and spices is grilled slowly on a vertical spit then sliced thinly into a pita which is topped with tomatoes, onions and tzatziki, a savory yogurt sauce loaded with garlic and cucumbers.

 5 December 2015: Both Gyros, the restaurant, and I have grown up and out since then.
 While Gyro’s gyros are still among the best in town, the restaurant itself has added an extensive menu of Greek classics.
-Your best bet remains the gyros combination platter (pictured below) which includes a Greek salad and patates.
+Your best bet remains the gyros combination platter which includes a Greek salad and patates.
 Order it with double meat and you might have some left over to take home.
 By far, the very most popular side dish or appetizer at Gyros are the patates, thinly sliced homemade potato chips served warm.
 They’re not quite as thin as conventional potato chips, but they’re much better tasting even if a bit salty.
 Don’t dare desecrate these chips with ketchup.